 1. Blame The Shame

-As a society, we’ve take the shame woo-woo a little too far.
+As a society, we’ve taken the shame woo-woo a little too far.
 People pay big bucks to attend conferences that promise to show them how to eradicate shame and guilt from their thinking.

 It’s like most everything these days: so-called experts tell us that if it doesn’t make you feel good, you need to find ways to ignore it.
-The so-called experts are the ones who should feel shame as they make money by telling us to hide a normal and healthy human emotion into a dark little corner because—guess what, we’re ashamed!
+The so-called experts are the ones who should feel shame as they make money by telling us to hide normal and healthy human emotions in a dark little corner because—guess what, we’re ashamed!

 It just compounds the problem.